rderelle/kamino/README.md

 <p>Yes, kamino is fully deterministic so will produce the exact same alignment for a given set of parameters and input proteomes.</p>

 - **Where do the constant positions come from?**
 <p>They are taken from the left flank of the end k-mer in each variant group, next to the middle positions.
-Because these positions are recoded under Dayhoff6, some may become polymorphic once converted back to amino acids.
+Because these positions are recoded, some may become polymorphic once converted back to amino acids.
 Using the default c=3, constant positions represent 60 to 75% of the alignment in the analyses mentioned above.</p>

 - **How to get more phylogenetic positions?**
     * increase the k-mer size (-k), but can substantially raise memory usage